 Jane McCoy, a recent college graduate, much to her parent's dismay, decides to scrap her plans for law school to pursue an acting career full-time.
-Struggling to make ends meet, she meets a...
+Struggling to make ends meat, she meets a...

 Jane McCoy, a recent college graduate, much to her parent's dismay, decides to scrap her plans for law school to pursue an acting career full-time.
-Struggling to make ends meet, she meets a confident and persuasive friend who shows her the way to make extra money go-go dancing.
+Struggling to make ends meat, she meets a confident and persuasive friend who shows her the way to make extra money go-go dancing.
 What starts as just an "easy money" job, however, rapidly becomes an all-consuming activity that slowly pulls Jane from her acting classes, her relationships with her boyfriend and family, and, most importantly, from her true self.
-Written by

 1 of 1 people found this review helpful.

 Was this review helpful to you?